 What Activities Can you Do on a Business Visitor Visa?If you are in Canada under a business visitor visa, you are allowed to:

 - Experience a product or sales training meeting

 - Buy goods in Canada for your foreign company

 - Do other business visit activities

 Documents For Your Business Visitor VisaIf you are applying to get a business visitor visa, you need to prove you will conduct business in Canada.
-To do it, you should bring the following documents:
+T do it, you should :

-- Have the invitation of a Canadian organization
+- Bring the invitation of a Canadian organization

-- Letter from an international company certifying that you are hired on a full-time basis
+- Have the Letter from an international company certifying that you are hired on a full-time basis

-- Verification to prove that you will not come to Canada to join the workforce and for employment purposes
+- Prove you will not come to Canada to join the workforce or for employment purposes.

 - If applicable, include a copy of the After-Sales Agreement.